richstokes/InfiniChat/README.md

 # Run in debug mode
 pipenv run python app.py --debug

+# Add a delay for slower, more readable streaming
+pipenv run python app.py --delay 0.1
 ```

 After running, a conversation transcript will be saved to `conversation_history.txt`.